HB284 Alabama 2020 Session

 - Watercraft, operation of, boater safety certification requirements, further provided, Secs.
 32-5A-191.3, 33-5-51, 33-5-52, 33-5-72 am'd.

-This bill would provide criminal penalties for a person who operates a vessel or personal watercraft at greater than idle speed under certain conditions.
+- Creates criminal penalties for operating a vessel or personal watercraft at greater than idle speed under specified conditions.

-This bill would apply the emergency engine or motor shut-off switch requirement to those certain vessels that are less than 26 feet.
+- Extends the emergency engine or motor shut-off switch requirement from vessels under 24 feet to vessels under 26 feet.

 - Subjects